GoogleCloudPlatform/terraform-google-enterprise-genai/docs/FAQ.md

 ## What is a "named" branch?

-Certain branches in the terraform-example-foundation are considered to be _named branches_.
+Certain branches in the terraform-google-enterprise-genai are considered to be _named branches_.
 Pushing to a named branch causes the _apply_ command to be run.
 Pushing to branches other than the named branches does not run _apply_.